Voice-operated switch: Comparison with push-to-talk

-automatic; the user can keep his or her hands free while talking.
+automatic; the user can keep their hands free while talking.
 But VOX also has some significant disadvantages that explain why PTT is still common.

 Most VOX circuits have a sensitivity adjustment, but unwanted (and sometimes undetected) VOX triggering can still occur on background noise, heavy breathing or a side conversation.
 Conversely, it may not activate when desired on speech that is too weak.